-I don’t want to be “that guy” who feels the need to explain jokes, but surely the reason this is funny is that it exposes the absurdity of situations where things-that-are-worth money are acceptable while money isn’t?
+While this is a joke, it does expose the absurdity of situations where things-that-are-worth money are acceptable while money isn’t?
 And when the intention of all three of Peter’s visitors to influence his decision and the means chosen to do so are basically the same, what’s the problem with just offering money?

 - Owned Media – Coverage on properties and environments you own or control

 - Earned Media – Coverage on someone else’s properties that you haven’t paid for

 - Paid Media – Coverage on someone else’s properties that you have paid for, ie advertising